Optimal control with reset-renewable resources: Introduction.

 We note that for budget-reset problems, finding constrained-optimal controls is significantly harder than just identifying the ``reachable'' subset of $\domain$; i.e., the set of states from which it's possible to steer the system to the target without violating the constraints, provided one starts with the maximum budget.
-An efficient algorithm for the latter problem is presented in Appendix \ref{s:Reachable}.
-We conclude by discussing the limitations of our approach and the directions of future work in section \ref{s:conclusions}.
+A more efficient algorithm for the latter problem \iffullversion is presented in Appendix \ref{s:Reachable}. \else is included in \cite{Unsafe_full_version}. \fi We conclude by discussing the limitations of our approach and the future work in section \ref{s:conclusions}.